Farewell, Pune

 It feels like a lifetime has passed.
 Events from my earlier years appear obscured by the transformative decade just gone – these past ten and a half years hold a weight that eclipses the many years preceding them.
 It is as if I’ve been molded into someone new.
 Partly, this is the nature of memory: the present inevitably overlays the past, dimming its significance.
 But partly, it is the significance of the events that happened over the last decade.

 I knew little about Maharashtra before arriving on Mumbai’s shores in 2010, leaving Kolkata reluctantly for the sake of livelihood.
 I remember longing for home immediately.
 However, four months down the line, I was contemplating settling in Mumbai.
 The radical shift in mindset was attributable to a few factors.
 Living life on my whims for the first time—sans the daily parental nagging and nitpicking—felt liberating.
 The abundance of youths from across the country made me feel more belonging to the place.
-The youthful and happening crowd had its allure, too.
+The happening crowd had its allure, too.
 Also, the cooperation I received from the locals when asking for directions to a new place or even otherwise, made the city feel friendly.

 I spent more than two and a half fulfilling years in Mumbai before an interview led me to the neighboring city of Pune.
 The location of the prospective company in a lush green industrial-cum-residential township (Magarpatta City) captivated me instantly.
 As luck would have it, I cleared the interview.
-Also, I was then fancying my chances with a girl who, though often frequented Mumbai, had her house in Pune.
+Also, I was then fancying my chances with a young woman who, though often frequented Mumbai, had her house in Pune.
 The sorrow of departing from a city that I grew so fond of was largely assuaged by the prospects—both professional and personal—that Pune appeared to hold.
 Also, Pune's proximity to Mumbai comforted me with the knowledge that I could easily visit Mumbai whenever I wanted.

 How long can one dwell in despair?
 I wanted to start afresh and give life another chance, so I remarried a few years later.
 My new wife joined me here in Pune.
 I strived to rebuild.
 We had a dog at home, named Pauchaa, whom I considered my son.
 I brought in Pauchaa when he was 20 days old, while I was still in Mumbai.
 From the day I brought him home, the boy filled my life with joy.
 His playfulness, excited greetings whenever I returned home, and unconditional love are some of my life’s best gifts.
-He lived with me through my toughest time and gave continuous company.
+He lived with me through my toughest time and gave me continuous company.
 When a large part of my home was crumbling down, he held a tiny portion in place.
-I wiped countless tears on his fur.
+I wiped countless tears off his fur.
 He came ambling onto my lap and cuddled me with his few quintessential licks.
 It felt as if he was trying to say, "I am with you no matter what".

 Without Covid, I might never have left Pune.
 My wife and I were already searching for houses here before the pandemic struck.
 For eight years, this city was my home – where I rebuilt my life and family.
 It will forever hold a piece of my heart.
 While TT matches end, the camaraderie and memories forged with Pune's TT community will endure.
-The professional connection with Pune has become somewhat tenuous, with me now working for a Mumbai-based company.
+My professional connection with Pune has become somewhat tenuous, with me now working for a Mumbai-based company.

 Parting, at this juncture, is sweet sorrow!
 Sorrow for leaving behind my long-time home-outside-home.
 And sweet – as I look forward to meeting my childhood friends and starting over again.
 We have our train to Kolkata tomorrow afternoon.
 For the first time, my pure Maharashtrian son, Pauchaa, journeys to his father’s native land.